andgineer/TRegExpr/docs/regexp_syntax.rst

 itself using the `(?…) <regexp_syntax.html#inline_modifiers>`__
 construct.

-Also, You can assign to appropriate TRegExpr properties (`ModifierX <tregexpr_interface.html#tregexpr.modifier_x>`__ for example to change /x, or ModifierStr to change all modifiers together).
+Also, you can assign to appropriate TRegExpr properties (`ModifierX <tregexpr_interface.html#tregexpr.modifier_x>`__ for example to change /x, or ModifierStr to change all modifiers together).
 The default values for new instances of TRegExpr object defined in `global